anicholakos/complete_fxos_tutorial/source/episode06.rst

 will delete permanently all the notes from the Local Storage.

 Let’s get going with the code.
-Note that the example screenshots are from the Firefox OS Simulator running locally.
+Note that the example screenshots are from the Firefox OS simulator running locally.
 So you can use your Firefox OS Simulator to run all the examples.

 Download Full Source Code – Episode 6
 -------------------------------------